 So that’s -0.0018 BNB, which means I lost bits of my BNB which is against my goals.
 So if you want to increase your BNB then we should wait for negative PNL instead of positive because that means the price of BNB versus BUSD went down(different results may happen on other pools).

 Notice on the picture above that the price of BNB at the time of investment is 527 BUSD while on the part of Redeeming BNB its is 547 BUSD(as highlighted on the photo) that’s why I get less BNB.
-It’s like buying fruits you get less fruits from what you can buy with 100 PHP when price is high.
+It’s like buying fruits you get fewer fruits than what you can buy with 100 PHP when the price is high.